J22Pregbaha/Twitter-bot/README.md

 List of features ready and TODOs for future development
 * Tweet a random blog post ever 12 hours
 * Reply anyone that mentions it
+* Tweet about ending SARS and police brutality in Nigeria
+* Spport others tweeting about ending SARS and police brutality in Nigeria

 To-do list:
 * Find a way to give it access to all the posts on the blog because it currently isn't picking a random post from all the posts